Skip to main content

 • Track your registration status in Settings > Trust.

-• Wait for carrier approval.
+• Wait for registration approval.

 Did this answer your question?